marbetschar/marco.betschart.name/README.md

 {% page-ref page="contact.md" %}

-### Technologies I worked with...
+### Technologies I worked with …

-#### ...as Desktop Developer
+#### … as Desktop Developer

 {% hint style="info" %}
-Technologies I worked with developing graphical applications running on a desktop computer.
+to develop graphical applications running on a desktop computer.
 {% endhint %}

 | Scope | I worked with |